Freiling87/CCU/CCU/Scratchpad.md

     - Followers
       - Homesickness Disabled*
       - Homesickness Mandatory*
   - Objects: New extra variables have been added.
-Check the [Objects](/CCU/Documentation/C02_Objects.md) page for specifics on the categories below.
+Check the Objects feature page linked from the main page of the readme for specifics on the categories below.
     - Containers: Various objects can now store ONE item as a container.
     - Investigateables: It's a banner day for the rude... no emails are safe!
 In the editor, you can now add text to certain objects and it will be readable as if it were a Sign.
   - Traits
-    - Asterisk indicates Player Traits.
-These will be accessible to players in trait menus, and will be named like normal (non-CCU) traits.
     - Behavior
       - Grab Alcohol
       - Grab Everything